051 890 5506

 It would be useful to reproduce the following portion from the decision of the Honorable Supreme Court of Pakistan:

 “Here in the light of the Islamic point of view, the so-called “relinquishment” by a woman of her inheritance has taken place, is undoubtedly opposed to “public policy” as understood in the Islamic sense with reference to Islamic jurisprudence.
 In addition it may be mentioned that Islam visualised many modes of circulation of wealth of certain types under certain strict conditions.
 And when commenting on one of the many methods of achieving this object, almost all commentators on Islamic System agree with variance of degree only, that the strict enforcement of laws of inheritance is an important accepted method in Islam for achieving circulation of wealth.
 That being so, it is an additional object of public policy.
 In other words, the disputed relinquishment of the right of inheritance, relied upon from the petitioner’s side, even if proved against the respondent, has to be found against public policy.
-Accordingly, the respondent’s action in agreeing to the relinquishment (though denied by her) being against public policy the very act of agreement and contract constituting the relinquishment, was void.”

 As per Article 227 the Constitution of the Islamic Republic of Pakistan, 1973, the principles of Quran and Sunnah are declared as supreme law of this country and all provisions, rules, regulations are to be legislated and framed within the precincts of Islamic principles.
+For reference Article 227 of the Constitution of Islamic Republic of Pakistan is reproduced as under:-

-227. Provisions relating to the Holy Quran and Sunnah.-(I) All existing laws shall be brought in conformity with the Injunctions of Islam as laid down in the Holy Quran and Sunnah, in this Part referred to as the Injunctions of Islam, and no law shall be enacted which is repugnant to such injunctions.
+(1) All existing laws shall be brought in conformity with the Injunctions of Islam as laid down in the Holy Quran and Sunnah, in this Part referred to as the Injunctions of Islam, and no law shall be enacted which is repugnant to such injunctions.

 [Explanation.-In the application of this clause to the personal law of any Muslim sect, the expression “Quran and Sunnah” shall mean the Quran and Sunnah as interpreted by that sect.]